Vintage Hi-Fi Sales

 This is a very pleasing little amp, but we found the Power Amp of very low spec so for the design challenge we redesigned & rebuilt it, if it still looks tidy.
 It took us over a YEAR to get this one right.
 Sell price doesn't cover about £2000 of our work & amp in this...
 We've used it on our Tannoys for a few weeks & it's sound was clean & detailed.

-It has the original Germanium TO3 output transistors if the power amp is now all Silicon as the spec was insufficient, so we redesigned it.
-These are USA-Japan Germaniums quality, not the lousy EU AD140 type ones that age badly.
+It has the original Silicon RCA TO3 output transistors if the power amp is now all Silicon as the spec was insufficient to be stable, so we redesigned it.

 Playing this months after listing, after the Realistic STA-150 was found, the sound is very clean, treble set flat it has enough treble, the trouble listening to brighter amps.
 Bass is very open with good wide Stereo.
 Looking at it after Trio TK-140X upgrades, appears we did similar here 2 years before...